cookingoffthebackburner/cotb-src/README.md

 A post can have text, pictures, links, etc. Simply follow the markdown guide, make sure image reference links are correct, and type away!

+## Pushing the website live

+To push the website live, the `/public` folder will need to be pushed to the repo `github.com/cookingoffthebackburner.github.io`.
+Simply change directories to `/public`, add changes within the folder, and then push.
+The `/public` directory will (should probably!) be left untracked by in the `cotb-src` repo to reduce redudundancy.